Ajay1455/CodeEditor/README.md

 A simplified CodePen clone created using React.js, allowing users to practice and experiment with HTML, CSS, and JavaScript code.

+Project is live at : https://ajay-code-editor.vercel.app/

+## ScreenShot

 ## Features

 - Real-time code editing with live preview.